HarryHelsing/Emerge/Prototype/README.md

 By doing so I hope to understand deeper the direction of the game and learn what sort of changes may be needed to take it in the desired direction.

 ### ToDo for Prototype
-- Grid done in 1 draw call
+- Grid done in 1 draw call *done*
-- Grid having varying brightness per cell through rendering pipeline (include val in json file)
+- Grid having varying brightness per cell through rendering pipeline (include val in json file) ~
 - Grid squares rotated for variation ~
-- Beautiful grid textures
+- Beautiful grid textures *done*
-- 1080p resolution
+- 1080p resolution *done*
-- Json file interpretation for level design?
+- Ron file interpretation for level design?
-- Json file map editor?
+- Ron file map editor?
 Maybe
 - Sounds for all relevant actions
 - Music track
 - Three creatures that interact